Yoshyn/interviews/my_favors/poc/README.md

 * Your code has to be versioned with Git

 * Of course, third party libraries (gem packages) can be used

-## Submission

-Send us a zip version of your code (with `.git` folder included of course !), or push your project on the Git platform of your choice (Github, Bitbucket, whatever) in a private repo and share this repo with us.

-## Candidate questions :

-* Is a pro available direclty after a reservation ?
-Quid of the travel time ?

-* Managing prestation of a booking with 2 differents pro